TiendaNube/api-docs/resources/payment_provider.md

 ### Currency Codes

 Every amount value needs to be complemented by a currency.
 Supported currency codes must be specified according to [ISO 4217](https://docs.1010data.com/1010dataReferenceManual/DataTypesAndFormats/currencyUnitCodes.html).
-A few examples of these are:
+The currencies currently supported on our platform are:

 - `ARS`: Argentine Peso
 - `BRL`: Brazilian Real